DROP BY DROP

 We’ve been offering our customers and the local community the best possible service for over 70 years.

 OUR OLIVE OIL MILL

-- The pressing involves crushing the olives, in order to obtain a thick and creamy paste.
-This operation is carried out by hammers that macerate the drupes without causing friction and heat, which would compromise their quality by starting the oxidation process.
+3. CRUSHING: this phase involves the crushing of the olives, in order to obtain a dense and creamy paste.
+This operation is carried out by means of hammers that crush the drupes without causing friction and heat, which would compromise the quality of the drupes by starting the oxidation process.

-- In the last phase the oil obtained is stored in stainless steel silos with nitrogen plant.
-These containers are placed in a room with a controlled temperature, in order to preserve the organoleptic qualities of the product.
+6. STORAGE: In the last phase, the oil obtained is stored in food-grade stainless steel silos under nitrogen, in a temperature-controlled room, in order to preserve the organoleptic qualities of the product.

 When, at about the beginning of October, the olives have reached the right degree of ripeness we collect them with care and, once the harvest is over, we immediately go to the oil mill where the oil is extracted cold (at a temperature of 24°-25°), so that the yield of scents and flavours is perfect.